ssamuellw/Simple-Calculator/README.md

 # Simple-Calculator
-A simple calculator that can compute basic arithmitic and display results on an LCD display.
+A simple calculator that can compute basic arithmitic and display results on a LCD.